qwertie/GraphingCalculator/Readme.md

 31. You can compute an equality in two variables numerically with the `==` operator, e.g. `x^2+y^2 == 5^2` is a circle of radius 5. **Note:** in this mode the line thickness is always one pixel.
 That's because the calculator actually _doesn't_ draw a line.
 How it actually works is that if you write `x^2+y^2 == 5^2`, the calculator computes `x^2+y^2 - 5^2` for every pixel and then sets all the pixels where `Math.Sign(z)` is different in adjacent pixels (where `z` is the result).
 You can also solve a single-variable equation like `x==4/x`, but it will be graphed as though there were two variables.
 32. Supports boolean functions or inequalities in two variables.
 For example, the following expression looks like a Tie Fighter: `x^2+y^2 < 4 || (+y < 0.5 && +x < 4) || (+y < 5 && +x in (4,5))`
 33. Produces pseudo-3D "heat maps" when you write an expression with two variables.
 Here's a cool example: `cos(x)+cos(y)^3+sqrt(+(x*y))`.
-34. On a heat map, contour lines are drawn along routes where the output stays constant.
+34. Contour lines on the heat map.
 To disable this feature, write `@transparent` before the formula (you can also write a color name, like `@black`)
 35. Normally the range of the heat map is auto-detected, and the 8 bands of color have no constant meaning (e.g. green may mean 6 when viewing one part of the graph, but if you pan around, it could mean something else).
 However, you can "lock in" to a specific range by adding a third range (called the "z" range) to the ranges list.
 For example, if you write `-10..10; -8..8; -4..4` in the Ranges box, then the colors and contour lines will represent **only** the range -4 to 4, and the colors will have a fixed meaning: Orange=-4, Red=-3, Magenta=-2, Royal Blue=-1, White=0, Yellow=1, Green=2, Pure Blue=3, Black=4.
 36. You can set the color of a series by writing `@colorname` before the formula.
 For example, `@red x^2` shows a red parabola.
 37. You can set the line thickness of a series to 5 pixels by writing `@5` before the formula, e.g. `@5 x^2`.